solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 * `acme-load-balancing-stack.yml`
 * `acme-persistence-stack.yml`

 But this brings a really tough problem to the table: stacks have dependencies to each others and you really need to maintain correct creation and deletion order for your microstacks.
-This can bring up huge problems in updating your system.
+This will bring up huge problems in updating your system.

 If resources don't change, CloudFormation is generally really fast in updating stack.
 Well, at least acceptably fast in updating stack.
 This is not an optimisation issue.
 This is a dependency issue.